Q: What are the requirements for admission?

 Q: Can I receive CME credit for completing the program?

 A: Yes, 60 CME credits are offered through the live conferences and webinars.
-You must watch these live to receive the CME credits.
+Beginning Jan.
+1, 2021, participants can view recordings at their convenience and receive CME credits through AAFP.

 Q: When will I receive CME credit for completing parts of the fellowship?